"The thing that helps me feel better when I’m sad is to think that nothing – feelings or situations – good or bad, last forever."

 Message from the Founder

-Imagine was born in my heart over 40 years ago when I received the following note from a neighbor after the death of my father when I was 14 years old:
+Imagine was born in my heart over 40 years ago when I received the following sympathy card from a neighbor after the death of my father when I was 14 years old:

 “Dear Mary, I am so sorry for your great loss.
 I always think unhappy times are the hardest for young people to bear.
 But I think they have a way of making one grow up with a lot more compassion.
 The thing that helps me feel better when I’m sad is to think that nothing – feelings or situations – good or bad, last forever.
 Take Care.
 Sincerely, Eleanor Schenck.”